jbratcher/nuxt-netlify-cms-starter-kit/README.md

 ---

-<p align="center">Quickly bootstrap your new blog, CMS, or static site using the power of Nuxt and the headless CMS, Netlify CMS.
+<p align="center">An opinionated starter project for Nuxt, Vuetify, and Netlify CMS.

-Built on top of [Nuxt Netlify CMS Starter](https://github.com/xdesro/nuxt-netlify-cms-starter)
+Quickly bootstrap your new blog, CMS, or static site using the power of Nuxt and the headless CMS, Netlify CMS.
+One click Netlify deployment.
 <br>

 </p>